PETA asks Ocasio-Cortez to promote ‘healthy vegan’ food policies

 ALEXANDRIA OCASIO-CORTEZ SLAMMED BY WOMEN'S GROUP FOR QUESTIONING IF IT'S 'OKAY TO STILL HAVE CHILDREN'

-The unprecedented plan, which calls for a sweeping overhaul of the economy and energy sector over 10 years, comes with an expensive price tag estimated at $93 trillion, or about $600,000 per household, according to a study by the American Action Forum.
+The unprecedented plan, which calls for a sweeping overhaul of the economy and energy sector over 10 years, comes with an expensive price tag estimated at $93 trillion -- or about $600,000 per household, according to a study by the American Action Forum.

 Ocasio-Cortez has yet to respond to the PETA letter.